Catholic Charities Home > Refugee Immigration Services > FAQs

 4. They will later go through an additional series of interviews to verify their story of persecution and flight and to identify if they have any relatives already resettled in other countries that they might be able to join.

-5. Before a refugee is accepted for resettlement in the United States, the Department of Homeland Security (DHS) conducts numerous security screenings of their eligibility for admission into the U.S. In addition, all refugees are medically screened prior to departure for resettlement in the U.S. and all refugees sign a travel loan document agreeing to pay back the cost of their flight to the U.S. The rate of repayment once in the United States is over 85%.
+5. Before a refugee is accepted for resettlement in the United States, the Department of Homeland Security (DHS) conducts numerous security screenings of their eligibility for admission into the U.S. In addition, all refugees are medically screened prior to departure for resettlement in the U.S. and all refugees sign a travel loan document agreeing to pay back the cost of their flight to the U.S.

 How do refugees get here?